Urge — Growth Round

 Jan '26–Now

-Product development — ingredients, formulation, taste
+Product development — formulation, taste, sampling

 NOW

-Q2 '26
+Jul–Aug '26

-Q3 '26
+Aug '26

 Year 2

-Run 2 (500K pops) + new candy format
+Run 2 (500K pops) + new candy format + national

 Team

 Two founders who found the same gap from opposite directions.
 One at a show at midnight.
 One in the Whole Foods candy aisle with his kids.
+Supported by Naturally Chicago and former executives who have run their own candy companies.

 OA